b9org/b9/docs/BuildARuntime.md

 Now that we've output some bytecodes, let's talk about their design.

 The base9 instruction set is stack oriented, which allows for straight-forward compilation and simple VM implementation.
 All instructions operate on the operand stack, which can be thought of as the VM's memory.
-One advantage of a stack-based instruction set over a register-based model is that stack-based instructions are smaller, with no need for a register immediate.
+One advantage of a stack-based instruction set over a [register-based model] is that stack-based instructions are smaller, with no need for a register immediate.
 One disadvantage is that the total number of instructions is larger.
+For more information on the difference between stack and register based virtual machines, you can [read this article on the internet].

+[read this article on the internet]: https://markfaction.wordpress.com/2012/07/15/stack-based-vs-register-based-virtual-machine-architecture-and-the-dalvik-vm/

 All of the base9 bytecodes are fixed-width.
 This puts constraints on what we can encode in the instructions, but it simplifies instruction decoding and jumps.